Katya Kat: Private Detective [serial 01]

 The chair spun around, and its occupant stood up.
 Another Feline, fur almost entirely covered by a full brown tweed suit and cap that allowed their ears to poke out the sides.

 “You found our posting, yes?”
 They pushed the chair against the desk and began to walk towards me.
 “Bravo!
-Wasn’t sure if anyone would, but I wasn’t about to pay the ghastly amount the post demands for quote unquote extra visibility these days.
+Wasn’t sure if anyone would, but I wasn’t about to pay the ghastly amount the Gazette demands for quote unquote extra visibility these days.
 Your name?”

 “My…” I was still struggling to recover my train of thought.